mihaidld/government-dapp/README.md

 DApp CITIZEN is a project to create a token economy and manage a fictional country and its citizens by deploying smart contracts on Ethereum blockchain (https://github.com/mihaidld/government-sc) and interacting with them through this dApp :

-- connexion to the Ethereum network via `MetaMask` provider
+- connection to the Ethereum network via `MetaMask` provider
 - interaction with the smart contracts using `ethers.js` library.
 - projet set up using `Create React App`
-- styled components with `Bootstrap` and `Chakra UI`
+- styled components with `Bootstrap 5` and `Chakra UI`
 - modular components to call different functions of the smart contracts using `React Hooks API` (_useState_, _useEffect_, _useContext_, _useReducer_, _useCallback_) and custom hooks
 - responsive, accessible and with a dark mode